kindlyfire/longa/README.md

 _("long" in Esperanto)_

-Simple, small single-user URL shortner app built with Go + an admin interface in React.
+Simple, small single-user URL shortener app built with Go + an admin interface in React.

 ![Screenshot of admin dashboard](./screenshot.png)